bezark/SVA-DesignMedia-Spring-2024/README.md

 # **Course Structure**

-This course is broken up into four major parts, with each part lasting roughly 4 weeks.
+This course is broken up into 3 major parts.
 The sections are:

 - Foundations
 - Patterns
 - Visions
-- Applications

 ## Part 1: Foundations